Self-avoiding fluid deformable surfaces: Introduction

 While unlikely or even impossible to occur if the ratio of enclosed volume to surface area is close to a sphere, already for a reduced volume $\reducedVolume < 0.5$ (which considers this ratio, see Section~\ref{sec::notation} or \cite{seifertShapeTransformationsVesicles1991} for a definition), the local minimizers of the Helfrich energy along the oblate branch show self-intersections \cite{seifertShapeTransformationsVesicles1991}.
-Therefore, by considering the dynamics in such situations -- like the already mentioned developmental process of gastrulation \cite{GB_2017} -- self-intersections are likely to occur in the proposed models and algorithms.
+Therefore, by considering the dynamics in such situations -- like the already mentioned developmental process of gastrulation \cite{GB_2017} -- self-intersections are likely to occur using the proposed algorithms.
 To avoid them, the evolution must be constrained to remain within the space of \textit{embedded} surfaces.
 One way to realize this is to include an energy that avoids non-embedded surfaces such as the \textit{tangent-point energy}, originally proposed for knots by \cite{buckSimpleEnergyFunction1995} and analyzed for elastic curves and shells in \cite{strzelecki2012,strzeleckiTangentPointRepulsivePotentials2013, blattENERGYSPACESTANGENT2013}, among others.
 This energy is infinite for surfaces which are only immersed but not embedded, such that dynamics obeying some energy balance never lead to self-intersections.
 Due to the non-locality of the resulting term in the equations the computational effort increases significantly.
 Only recently progress has been made to reduce this effort \cite{bartelsSimpleSchemeApproximation2018,yuRepulsiveCurves2021,yuRepulsiveSurfaces2021,sassenRepulsiveShells2024}.
-We follow some of these ideas and adapt them to avoid self-intersections in numerical solutions of models for fluid deformable surfaces.
-The numerical approach uses surface finite element methods (SFEM) \cite{dziuk2013finite,nestlerFiniteElementApproach2019}, which also requires to deal with the mesh quality of the evolving surface.
+We follow some of these ideas and adapt them to avoid self-intersections in surface finite element methods (SFEM) \cite{dziuk2013finite,nestlerFiniteElementApproach2019} for fluid deformable surfaces.
+This also requires to deal with the mesh quality of the evolving surface.
 The challenges are similar to classical geometric flows and established smoothing heuristics, which incorporate appropriate tangential mesh movements, such as the BGN approach \cite{barrettParametricApproximationWillmore2008}, can, in principle, be applied.
 However, due to the coupling with surface hydrodynamics, shape evolutions happen more rapidly and the additional terms related to surface growth and self-avoidance lead to more complex shapes, in particular shapes with strongly varying curvature.
 This increases the challenge and requires surface meshes which are not just regular, but adaptive to curvature.
 We therefore propose a modified version of the BGN approach, which adjusts the mesh to equidistribute the surface curvature and yields better results for the considered examples.

 The paper is structured as follows: In Section~\ref{sec::model}, we introduce the notation and the mathematical model for fluid deformable surfaces and focus on self-avoidance, confinement, and active growth.
 The last two aspects reflect the current understanding that epithelial tissues fold via buckling induced by cell proliferation in confined geometries \cite{trushko2020buckling}.
 In Section~\ref{sec::numerics}, we describe a SFEM approach to solve the problem.
 Details are provided for the parallelized treatment of the \textit{tangent-point energy} and the considered curvature-adaptive mesh redistribution strategy.
 Section~\ref{sec::results} presents computational results which demonstrate the effectiveness of the numerical approach.
 Finally, in Section~\ref{sec::discussion}, we discuss the results and draw conclusions.